fredgibbs/fredgibbs.github.io/courses/food-system-literacy/schedule.md

 ### Aug 24
 Two contrasting visions of food production:
 * Melanie Warner, _Pandora's Lunchbox_, xiii-xix; 1-20 (Weird Science).
 This is a super quick read.
-* James, E. McWilliams, _Revolution in Eating_ (A culinary declaration of independence) (~40 pages).
-No need to labor over the details; focus on the forest, not the trees.
+* James, E. McWilliams, _Revolution in Eating_, 240-64; 274-5.
+(A culinary declaration of independence).
+The PDF is in the Zotero library, or you can read it online [here](http://ebookcentral.proquest.com/lib/unm/detail.action?docID=895246).
+Skip the section "Defining American Food."
+On the whole, no need to labor over the details; focus on the forest, not the trees.

 ## Land and Capital

 ### Aug 29
+* Lisi Krall, “Thomas Jefferson’s Agrarian Vision and the Changing Nature of Property,” 131–33; 144-48.
-* William Cronon, _Nature's Metropolis_, 23-54 (1830-50s).
-Although this reading is not specifically about food production, it introduces how we can understand westward expansion as systematic conversion of land to capital.
+* William Cronon, _Nature's Metropolis_, 23-54.
+Although this reading is not specifically about food production, it introduces how we can understand westward expansion as systematic conversion of land to capital, as introduced by Krall.

 ### Aug 31
 * William Cronon, _Nature's Metropolis_, 55-93 (mid 1830-60; Impact of rails on shipping)
+* Discussion of review assignment due in 1 week (see below).

 ## Technology and Taste